seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 **Poet**
 / A thing slipp'd idly from me.
 Our poesy is as a gum, which oozes
-From whence 'tis nourish'd: the fire i' the flint
+From whence 'tis norish'd: the fire i' the flint
 Shows not till it be struck; our gentle flame
 Provokes itself and like the current flies
 Each bound it chafes.
 What have you there?